javidyousaf/GEOG5003M_ASSIGNMENT_1/README.md

 ## GEOG5003M Programming for Geographical Information Analysis
 ### Assignment 1

 This repository contains the completed practicals for GEOG5003M.
-The code can be accessed from the table below.
+The code can be accessed from the table below or viewed on [Github](https://github.com/javidyousaf/GEOG5003M_ASSIGNMENT_1).

 1. Agent based Modelling
     1. [agent-based-modelling.py](src/agent-based-modelling/agent-based-modelling.py)